 Notice also that you will be required to key in a security phrase.
 You can keep this empty for now – the system will prompt you with clearer instructions later.

 Once you complete the steps above, you should log in again to e-Filing and set up a security phrase.
 This is a secondary layer of security, designed to prevent unauthorised access.
 Like before, log in with your IC number, and instead of your PIN, use your freshly-created password.
 A pop-up message will inform you that you have not yet set up your security phrase.

 This phrase will appear the next time you log in after you key in your IC number.
 This is similar to online banking sites that show a security phrase and/or an image that the user previously selected.
 For e-Filing, the security phrase must adhere to the following rules:

 – between 8-15 characters

 – alphanumeric characters only; no symbols or special characters are permitted.

 In addition, users are advised not to use their name or IC number as their security phrase.

 This is an important security layer, so the e-Filing platform will not allow you to log out or proceed until you have set up your security phrase.
 Once that is sorted out, proceed to log out and log in again – you’ll be able to see your security phrase now.

 5. File your taxes

 Congratulations!
 You’ve successfully registered as a taxpayer, created an account for e-Filing and completed the first-time login procedures.
-Now, it’s time to file your taxes and (hopefully) get some tax refund.
-We’ll help you with a step-by-step guide for this too, so stay tuned!
+Now, it’s time to file your taxes and (hopefully) get a tax refund.
+We’ll be helping you all the way with a step-by-step guide for filing your income tax in Malaysia 2020 (YA 2019), so stay tuned!